-LD LR PH WS SPONSOR TITLE SUMMARY COMM FISCAL IMPACT 1 (Summaries may not reflect content of most recent committee action) ACTION FY22 FY23 NOT UPDATED 1500 1697 5/11 5/18 Law by Adjusting Certain Individual Income Tax Rates This bill changes the individual income tax brackets to provide 4 brackets rather than 3.
+LD LR PH WS SPONSOR TITLE SUMMARY СОММ FISCAL IMPACT 1 (Summaries may not reflect content of most recent committee action) ACTION FY22 FY23 NOT UPDATED 1500 1697 5/6 5/11 5/18 Lookner An Act To Bring Equity to Maine's Tax Law by Adjusting Certain Individual Income Tax Rates This bill changes the individual income tax brackets to provide 4 brackets rather than 3.
 The bill adds a new bracket of 12.4% on taxable income exceeding \$200,000 for single individuals and married persons filing separately, \$300,000 for heads of households and \$400,000 for individuals filing married joint returns and surviving spouses.
-ONTP 1514 935 5/12 This bill establishes a one-time tax on any person owning financial assets , including cash and cash equivalents, securities and other financial instruments, with a fair market value in excess of \$5,000,000 .
+ONTP 1514 935 5/12 5/26 An Act To Provide for Fairness in Property Taxation by Assessing a One-time Tax on Financial Assets This bill establishes a one-time tax on any person owning financial assets, including cash and cash equivalents, securities and other financial instruments, with a fair market value in excess of \$5,000,000.
 The tax is equal to 0.5% of the amount by which the fair market value of a person's financial assets exceeds \$5,000,000 TP files statement; the State Tax Assessor determines the amount of tax due, enforces the collection of the tax and may adopt routine technical rules necessary to administer and enforce the tax.
 Distribution of revenue: 1.
 50% of the receipts from the tax to the Local Government Fund and 2.
-50% of the receipts from the tax to the Housing Opportunities for Maine Fund .
-Tax applies only to tax years beginning on 1/1/21 .
+50% of the receipts from the tax to the Housing Opportunities for Maine Fund.
+Tax applies only to tax years beginning on 1/1/21.
 MRS has significant technical and administrative concerns.
-Admin costs: hary fiscalimpact 1516 1982 5/4 5/11 Exemption for Persons Who Are Legally Blind This bill amends the property tax exemption available to a resident of the State who is legally blind to exempt 10% of the just value of residential real estate owned by the resident from the property tax.
-ONTP 1524 1459 5/13 0 An Act To Amend the Maine Exclusion Amount in the Estate Tax This bill returns the exclusion amount, below which the Maine estate tax does not apply, to \$2,000,000 from the MRS prelimir ary fiscal impact
+OTPA/ ONTP Admin costs: ary fiscalimpact 100,000+ lot available 1516 1982 5/4 5/11 Pouliot An Act To Amend the Property Tax Exemption for Persons Who Are Legally Blind This bill amends the property tax exemption available to a resident of the State who is legally blind to exempt 10% of the just value of residential real estate owned by the resident from the property tax.
+ONTP 1524 1459 5/13 5/26 Collings An Act To Amend the Maine Exclusion Amount in the Estate Tax This bill returns the exclusion amount, below which the Maine estate tax does not apply, to \$2,000,000 from the OTPA/ ONTP MRS prelimin ary fiscal impact